Pennsylvania Department of Health

 Name: MAIN BUILDING 01 - Component: 01 - Tag: 0372

-Based on observation and interview, it was determined the facility failed to maintain door openings in smoke barriers, affecting two of six smoke compartments.
+Based on observation and interview, it was determined the facility failed to maintain smoke barrier walls free of unsealed penetrations, affecting one of three levels.

 Findings include:

-Exit interview with Administrator and Maintenance Director on July 30, 2024, at 12:15 p.m., confirmed smoke tight resistance was not maintained.
+Exit Interview with the Administrator and Maintenance Director on May 5, 2025, at 1:20 p.m., confirmed the penetrations.

-The Maintenance Director audited other double doors to ensure they closed tight.
+The Maintenance Director audited conduits above smoke doors to ensure penetrations are sealed accordingly.

-The Maintenance Director will report his findings to the QAPI Committee.
+The Maintenance Director will conduct yearly inspection of conduits above smoke doors and will report his findings to the QAPI Committee.

-NFPA 101 STANDARD Utilities - Gas and Electric:This is a less serious (but not lowest level) deficiency but was found to be widespread throughout the facility and/or has the potential to affect a large portion or all the residents.
+NFPA 101 STANDARD Utilities - Gas and Electric:This is a less serious (but not lowest level) deficiency and affects more than a limited number of residents, staff, or occurrences.
 This deficiency is one that results in minimal discomfort to the resident or has the potential (not yet realized) to negatively affect the resident's ability to achieve his/her highest functional status.
+This deficiency was not found to be throughout this facility.

 Utilities - Gas and Electric